Th0rr/GeoInt-Localisator/README.md

  Simple scrapping tool in Python 3 using selenium to find quickly the distance between two unknown generic locations (supermarket, store...)

  Typically used for GeoInt on a picture where you can recognize two generic element in the background (ie a park and a store).
- This tools does not use an API.
+ This tool does not use an API key.

 # Features
 -	Display a list of locations pairs with minimum distance each